 It’s important to remember that caregivers are experiencing these transitions, too.
 It can be its own challenge to navigate the change of being very involved during paediatric treatment, to having very little say in adult models of care.

 Along with the suggestions above, also try to practice helpful communication strategies that support collaboration, openness, and compassion.
-(See the handout on common do’s and don’ts of communication)
+(See the handout with tips for being an effective talker and listener)

 Supporting an adult child or someone who has had an eating disorder for a long time can be frustrating and exhausting.
 Challenges include the fact that they have full self-determination as an adult, and this means there are limits to what you can do, especially if they are financially independent and no longer living with you.

 Continue encouraging them to seek help and offer to support them in ways that will be sustainable for yourself.
 This may mean sitting with the discomfort of knowing you can’t “fix” them, but that perhaps there is still space for you to work with them in ensuring there is a safety plan for immediate medical attention and for conversations around expectations of what is acceptable and what is not.